-Carrots make a great snack, and many people who are fitness enthusiasts eat them frequently for their numerous health benefits.
+Carrots make a great snack, and many fitness enthusiasts eat them frequently for their numerous health benefits.

 Carrots are high in vitamin K and calcium, which is excellent for bone health.
-There are other vital nutrients which protect your eyes, decrease inflammation, and more.
+There are other vital nutrients that protect your eyes, decrease inflammation, and more.

 Carrots are like most vegetables you buy at the grocery store.
 Although they can last a good while, if they are not taken care of properly once you buy them, they can go bad pretty quickly.

 Maybe you came upon a good deal on a bunch of carrots at the grocery, or you found yourself with too many carrots on hand.
 What can you do?
 Is there anything you can do to extend the freshness of these carrots?
 Do carrots go bad?